senshineL/senshineL.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a research assistant professor at the Department of Computer Science and Engineering, Southern University of Science and Technology (SUSTech).
+I am currently a Research Assistant Professor at the Department of Computer Science and Engineering (CSE), Southern University of Science and Technology (SUSTech).

 Before joining SUSTech in September 2020, I obtained my PH.D. degree in the School of Computer Science and Technology, University of Science and Technology of China (USTC), in June 2020, under the supervision of [Prof. Xin Yao](https://www.cs.bham.ac.uk/~xin/) from University of Birminghan and [Prof. Ke Tang](http://faculty.sustech.edu.cn/tangk3/en/) from USTC.
 In addition, I obtained my bachelor degree from Department of Computer Science and Technology, USTC in June 2014.